JustasMasiulis/ida_bitfields/readme.md

 A simple IDA Pro plugin to make bitfields and bitflags in them easier to reason about.

+It hasn't yet been tested very much and will have some rough edges, but it works well enough for me.
+Feel free to open an issue if something is wrong.

 ## Example

 ### Before